Murad Khetani

 Murad Khetani (/hi/; born 3 September 1973) is an Indian film producer and former businessman who primarily works in Hindi films.
 He started off his career as co-producer with the 2013 film Mickey Virus.
-He had his breakthrough with 2019 romantic drama film Kabir Singh,a remake of 2017 Telugu film Arjun Reddy.
+He had his breakthrough with 2019 romantic drama film Kabir Singh, a remake of 2017 Telugu film Arjun Reddy.
 Khetani is a recipient of IIFA Award.

 He had produced Bhool Bhulaiyaa 2 (2022), a standalone sequel to Bhool Bhulaiyaa (2007).
 His highest grossing release was Animal (2023).

 Early and personal life

 Murad Khetani was born on 3 September 1973 in India and he is from a Ismaili Khoja family.
 He had married Anjum Murad on 18 December 1994.
-He has five kids which are two daughters and three sons.
-One of his daughter’s name is Kais Khetani and one of his son’s name is Rizzi Khetani.
+He has two sons, Kais Khetani and Rizwan Khetani.

 Business career

 Khetani was a businessman for over 15 years.
 He had his experience with Broadcast Content space.
 He managed the waves of change in audiovisual content and song syndications business.